tlranda/LibSensorsTools/README.md

 ```
 $ cd SensorTools;
+$ mkdir build;
+$ cd build;
+$ cmake <-DBUILD_*=ON for each tool you want> ..;
 $ make;
 ```

-The executable target will be `${HOSTNAME}_senors`.
+The executable target will be `${HOSTNAME}_sensors`.

 ## Usage

-For an initial demo, run the program with no arguments: `$ ./${HOSTNAME}_sensors;` This will output a CSV header with all detected sensors in order:
+For an initial demo, run the program with no arguments: `$ ./${HOSTNAME}_sensors;` This will output a CSV header with a timestamp and all detected sensors in order.
-* Timestamp
-* All CPU thermal sensors
-* All CPU core frequencies
-* All GPU sensors # if GPUs detected at compilation time

-If more than one GPU is detected at runtime, each GPUs sensors are output as a contiguous block in order.
+If more than one of a particular sensor are detected at runtime, all observations for each class of sensors are output as a contiguous block in order.
-In the current version, `CUDA_VISIBLE_DEVICES` does NOT limit which devices are monitored.
+NOTE: In the current version, `CUDA_VISIBLE_DEVICES` does NOT limit which GPU devices are monitored.

 For full options to customize program behaviors, you can use the `-h | --help` argument, ie: `$ ./${HOSTNAME}_sensors -h;` or `$ ./${HOSTNAME}_sensors --help`;